 The Essentials plan is RingCentral’s starter package.
-With this plan, you’ll get 100 toll-free minutes, unlimited calling, SMS messages, voicemail to email transcription and conference calling for up to four attendees, all for $29.99 per user per month.
-International calling is available with this tier, but there are different per-minute calling rates for various countries.
+It offers 100 toll-free minutes, unlimited calling, SMS messages, voicemail-to-email transcription, and conference calling for up to four attendees—all for $29.99 per user, per month.
+It also offers the choice of a local or toll-free business number, which is something that costs extra with 8×8.

-The Premium package is RingCentral’s most popular package.
-The plan starts at $44.99 per user, per month and allows you to hold conference calls for up to 100 callers, a significant increase over the Essentials or the Standard.
-Integrations with Salesforce and Zendesk are also available with this tier and while it’s comparable to 8×8’s popular tier, the X5, RingCentral stands ahead with the inclusion of call recording, which is only available for a $10 monthly fee with 8×8.
+The Premium package is RingCentral’s most popular tier of service.
+The plan starts at $44.99 per user, per month, and allows you to hold conference calls for up to 100 callers.
+This is a significant increase over the Essentials and Standard tiers.
+It also offers integrations with Salesforce and Zendesk so that you can connect call data to those systems.

-International calling still carries per-minute fees that vary by country, so 8×8 still has an advantage in that regard.
-However, if you make a lot of nationwide calls, host audio or video conferences, this is the best plan to choose.
-The integration with CRMs at this level makes it much easier to associate calls with customers and improve your customer engagement.
+International calling still carries per-minute fees that vary by country, which makes it look inferior to 8×8.
+However, if you make a lot of nationwide calls, or host audio or video conferences, this is the best plan to choose.
+The CRM integration makes it much easier to turn callers into documented sales prospects as well.

 There are no major feature differences between the Ultimate plan and the Premium.
-This plan does allow for 200 users in conference calls and provides a whopping 10,000 toll-free minutes—significantly more than the Premium plan.
-The price starts at $59.99 and goes as low as $49.99 if you have more than 1,000 users.
+Instead, this plan allows for 200 users in conference calls and provides 10,000 toll-free minutes, which is more than the Premium plan.
+This is one of the most expensive business phone system packages on the market.

-This plan has a slight advantage over 8×8’s highest plan in some ways, with support for 200 users in conference calls whereas 8×8 supports only 50.
-So, this is the best for large corporations with high call volumes or those that spend a lot of time on the phone with customers.
+This plan has a slight advantage over 8×8’s highest plan in some ways.
+It support up to 200 users in conference calls, whereas 8×8 supports only 100.
+This is the best for larger teams that want to hold frequent conferences.

-8×8’s pricing is broken down into three different calling plans, the X2, X5, and X8.
-The prices range between $25 and $55 per user, per month and all plans include auto-attendant, access to the mobile app and unlimited international calling to anywhere from 14 to 42 countries.
+8×8’s pricing is broken down into three different calling tiers.
+Prices range between $25 and $55 per user, per month, and all plans include an auto-attendant and unlimited international calling to anywhere from 14 to 42 countries.
 It’s one of the more moderately priced systems of its kind.

 8×8 Tiered Features

-The X2 package costs $25 per user, per month and features an auto-attendant and standard calling features such as voicemail and call forwarding.
-This plan has a clear advantage over RingCentral’s starter plan because it gives you unlimited nationwide and international calling to 14 countries, access to the auto-attendant, integration with Salesforce and Zendesk, 1GB of file storage, and can be used with as many users as you need.
+The X2 package costs $25 per user, per month, and provides an auto-attendant along with standard calling features such as voicemail and call forwarding.
+This plan has several advantages over RingCentral’s starter plan due to unlimited international calling to 14 countries, access to the auto-attendant, CRM integration, and 1GB of cloud storage.

-The X5 package costs $35 per user, per month and includes everything in the X2 package.
-This plan includes an additional 4GB of storage and unlimited calling to 18 more countries than the X2.
-An advantage that this plan has over RingCentral’s most popular plan is the option of an operator switchboard, a sophisticated management tool that supplements the auto-attendant and streamlines call management.
+The X5 package costs $35 per user, per month, and includes everything in the X2 package.
+It also includes an additional 4GB of storage and unlimited calling to 32 countries, and comes with automatic call recording (like RingCentral’s Premium plan).

-The X8 package costs $55 per user, per month and includes all the features in the X5 package.
-The difference between this and the other plans is the unlimited calling to 46 different countries, and you can have up to 50 attendees in a conference call.
+The X8 package costs $55 per user, per month, and includes all the features in the X5 package.
+The difference between this and the other plans is that it supports unlimited calling to 46 countries.
+You can also have up to 100 attendees in a conference call.
 Also available with this package is a virtual office supervisor, which is an automated system that provides a real-time overview of all call activity.

-This is the best package for a well-established business that has international customers, partners, and vendors.
+This is the best package for well-established businesses that have international customers, partners, and vendors.
 This plan shines with its contact center features that aren’t available with the X2 or X5.
-While RingCentral offers similar contact center features, they are only available with a different Contact Center subscription.
-With 8×8, it’s included with the X8 package.
+With that said, there are many complaints from customers about the overall user experience of 8×8’s desktop and mobile interfaces.

 RingCentral vs. 8×8: Setup & Ease of Use